Resident Camp Full Sessions $655

 Kiwanis campers also have the option to sign up for a Trail Ride at our Namanu Ranch for $50.
 Trail Ride space is limited.
 Click here to Register for a Trail Ride.

-Camp Namanu is proud to provide financial assistance to a number of youth each summer.
+Camp Namanu is proud to provide financial assistance to youth and families each summer.
 Scholarships are provided through generous donations from individuals, organizations and partners.

 Please register for your first choice of sessions and pay a required deposit before submitting applications for financial assistance.